Stackbit-Demos/stackbit-demo-nextjs-book/content/pages/pricing.md

         actions_width: full-width
         title: 'At the starting line, ready to take off.'
       - title: At the halfway mark
+        subtitle: >-
-        subtitle: 'For children who have done a bit of work, but want to practic'
+          For children who have done a bit of work, but want to practise some more.
         title_align: left
         content: |-
           ---